+'''

+Console(config) #ip arp inspection filter sales vlan 1

+Console(config)#

+'''

-Console(config)#ip arp inspection filter sales vlan 1 Console(config)# ip arp inspection This command sets the maximum number of entries saved in a log message, and the rate at which these messages are sent.
+ip arp inspection This command sets the maximum number of entries saved in a log message, and log-buffer logs the rate at which these messages are sent.
 Use the no form to restore the default settings.